379 Beacon is located on the south side of Beacon, between Fairfield and Gloucester, with 377 Beacon to the east and 381 Beacon to the west.

 The land for all ten houses originally had been part of a parcel purchased from the Boston Water Power Company on January 29, 1866, by a real estate investment trust formed by John Templeman Coolidge, Franklin Evans, and Charles Henry Parker.
 The trust subsequently subdivided the property into lots, which it sold to investors and builders, who then frequently resold the lots to others.

 On November 1, 1869, 379 Beacon was purchased from George Gibson by Harriet S. (Loring) Johnston, the wife of stockbroker Thomas A. Johnston.
-They lived at 165 Charles Street and do not appear to have moved to 379 Beacon.
+She may have been the successful bidder at the auction or purchased the right to buy the house from the successful bidder, if there was one, or purchased the house from George Gibson through private sale.
+The Johnstons lived at 165 Charles Street and do not appear to have moved to 379 Beacon.